netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-   The "ietf-schedule" module defines a set of types and groupings.
-These nodes are intended to be reused by other YANG modules.
-The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
-As such, there are no additional security issues related to the "ietf- schedule" module that need to be considered.

    There are a number of data nodes defined in the "ietf-ucl-acl" YANG module that are writable, creatable, and deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable